ckgresla/website/collections/_posts/Sample-File.md

 > "Markdown is a lightweight markup language with plain-text-formatting syntax"

-To this end, its main inspiration is the existing conventions for marking up plain text in email, though it also draws from earlier markup languages, notably setext, Textile, and reStructuredText.
+To this end, its main inspiration is the existing conventions for marking up plain text in email, though it also draws from earlier markup languages, notably; setext, Textile, and reStructuredText.

 ## Markdown Flavours

 From 2012, a group of people including Jeff Atwood and John MacFarlane launched what Atwood characterized as a standardization effort.
-A community website now aims to "document various tools and resources available to document authors and developers, as well as implementors of the various markdown implementations".
+A community website now aims to "document various tools and resources available to document authors and developers, as well as methods of implementing the various markdown implementations".

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/content-1.webp" title="There are many popular text editors for Markdown" caption="VSCode Editor" alt="Photo of designing a website in Figma" link="https://figma.com" target="\_blank" %}